Nexus-Network-Foundation/Nexus-whitepaper/README.md

 🤝 Join the Collective
 No Résumés.
 Proof of Work only.
 Submit a technical critique of the whitepaper, or a Pull Request, to `yizhenxianshi@gmail.com` with the subject `[Core Builder Application]`.

+FAQ / Addressing Common Criticisms

+Q. Doesn't splitting inference across a P2P network cause massive latency?
+A. No. Nexus does *not* split a single inference across multiple nodes (which would be latency suicide).
+We use a 99/1 Optimistic Model.
+The actual inference executes locally on a single edge node for maximum speed.
+The P2P network only handles the asynchronous verification via ZK-SNARKs and economic slashing.

+Q. Did you use AI to write this whitepaper?
+A. I used AI as a translation and formatting tool.
+I am a 15-year-old from Japan, and while the Nexus architecture, the thermodynamic concepts, and the math (like `S = n * R`) are 100% my original design, my English isn't perfect.
+I used AI to help structure my thoughts into a readable academic format.
+If you find the prose unnatural, I apologize.
+But I ask you to focus on the architecture itself: please review the Entropy-based Routing (Section 3.2) and the ZK slashing mechanics.
+I am looking for engineers to help me find flaws in the math, not the grammar.